NVIDIA/aistore/docs/etl.md

 Voila!
 The ETL container successfully computed the `md5` on the `transform/shard.in` object.

-Alternatively, one can use offline ETL feature, to transform the whole bucket.
+Alternatively, one can use the offline ETL feature to transform the whole bucket.

 ```console
 $ ais create bucket transform